MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 The same Mach 2.5, `α = 5°` diamond configuration is therefore being investigated using compressible wall-resolved RANS in OpenFOAM with the Spalart-Allmaras turbulence model [7].

-The first RANS route produced strong near-wall resolution and largely stable pressure behaviour, but the viscous contribution continued to evolve beyond the adopted convergence limits.
-The calculation was therefore not accepted as a final reference.

 The investigation was then extended beyond solver convergence alone.
 Domain sensitivity, mass conservation, numerical settings and mesh quality were examined separately, which ultimately led to a redesign of the RANS meshing strategy before any production result was accepted.

 > **The RANS stage is treated as a verification problem in its own right rather than as a direct extension of the Euler solution.**